stephancill/translate-miniapp/README.md

+# Cast Translator

+Translate Farcaster casts using Google Translate.
+You can choose the language you want casts translated into via a dropdown in the miniapp.
+The selected language is stored in `localStorage` so your preference is remembered on future visits.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.